-ANSWER: Marcus Garvey, a Jamaican, formed the religion commonly called Rasta (also known as Rastafarian).
-The crowning of Ras Tafari Makonnen (Haile Selassie I of Ethiopia, also known as Prince Tafari before his coronation) as "King of Kings and Lord of Lords" (which is one of the many Biblical titles used for Christ) took place in Ethiopia in 1930.
-The use of marijuana (pot) as a "sacrament," proscribed by the religion as an aid to meditation, is not a Biblical principle.
-Scripture also does not command the wearing of "dreadlocks" as a commanded hairstyle.
+ANSWER: Rasta (also known as Rastafarian) is a religion created by a Jamaican man named Marcus Garvey.
+He created it after the crowning of Ras Tafari Makonnen (Haile Selassie I of Ethiopia, also known as Prince Tafari before his coronation) as "King of Kings and Lord of Lords" which took place in Ethiopia in 1930.
+One of the unique beliefs of Rasta is the use of marijuana (pot) as a "sacrament" and as an aid to meditation.
+They also command the wearing of dreadlocks as a hairstyle.

 Some of the beliefs of Rasta are undoubtedly true, as no religion is entirely a lie.
 However, the black separatism and the hatred of whites engendered by this movement certainly are antithetical to the teachings of Jesus.
-Many view the belief in the superiority of the black race, as promoted by the religion, with skepticism.
-We are all equal in God's eyes, as Paul wrote that in Christ there is no distinction of race, economic class or even sex - all are one in Jesus (Galatians 3:28).
+Many view the belief in the superiority of the black race, as promoted by Rasta, with skepticism.
+We are all equal in God's eyes, as Paul wrote that in Christ there is no distinction of race, economic class or even sex.
+We are all one in Jesus (Galatians 3:28).

-You asked if Haile Selassie was the highest honored emperor on Earth.
-Only a few million people, at most, revered Selassie, and there have been emperors who have had tens of millions of adherents (China's rulers, etc.), and since only a few outside of Africa (mostly the educational "elites" and "progressives" as communists like to call them) - were even aware of Selassie's existence.
-It is therefore not true that he was the "highest honored emperor" on the planet - even though he was no doubt highly esteemed by those who believed in Rastafarianism.
+You asked if Haile Selassie, the focal point of Rasta, was the highest honored emperor on Earth.
+Only a few million people, at most, revered Selassie (who died in 1974).
+This is to be contrasted with other rulers and emperors, throughout history, who have had tens of millions of adherents (China's rulers, etc.) worship them like a god.
+It is therefore not true that he was the "highest honored emperor" on the planet, even though he was no doubt highly esteemed by those who believed in Rasta.

+The above beliefs are clearly not correct.
+Scripture is the ONLY valid record of God's dealings with mankind and his communication with us regarding His will, laws, commands and so on that are necessary for salvation (2Timothy 3:15 - 16).
 Jesus, when he came two thousand years ago, was literally God in the flesh (or God dwelling in flesh) and was the ONLY begotten son of God the Father.
-Based on many scriptures, Haile Selassie was not and could not have been "god in the flesh."
+Based on many scriptures (John 1:14, 18, 1John 4:9, etc. ) Haile Selassie was not and could not have been "god in the flesh."